carlosjennings1991/PyBer_Analysis/README.md

 ![composite scatterplot](https://github.com/carlosjennings1991/PyBer_Analysis/blob/main/Resources/Fig9.png)

-** 1. Suburban areas have the best of both worlds, and are the only group to have a positive correlation between ride number and fare price i.e places with more rides also have higher fares.
+**Suburban areas have the best of both worlds, and are the only group to have a positive correlation between ride number and fare price i.e places with more rides also have higher fares.
 So, it would make sense to expand coverage in similar suburban areas.**

-2. Some of the urban fares are very low.
+Some of the urban fares are very low.
 So depending on the break-even cost, certain cities might not be worth the trouble.

-3. The revenue per driver is quite low in urban areas.
+The revenue per driver is quite low in urban areas.
 While this could be a reflection of part-time drivers, it could also reflect an overabundance of drivers who ultimately drive down the average revenue.
 Now, if they still bring revenue to the company, it isn't a problem.
 However, it could generate discontentment within the driver community.
 There could be some sort of threshold that keeps drivers on or a way to discourage excess drivers in areas that are already well serviced.